 The products in question are verified and/or certified fair trade by an approved body

-In order to qualify as a supplier, your products must be verified by the Fair Trade Federation or certified by either Fairtrade International, The Small Producers’ Symbol, or Fair For Life.
+In order to qualify as a supplier, you must be a member of the Fair Trade Federation or the World Fair Trade Organization, or your products must be certified by either Fairtrade International (FLO), the Small Producers’ Symbol (SPP), or Fair For Life (IMO).
 Rosette Fair Trade recognizes these bodies as representing genuine fair trade due to their high standards.
-Our goal is to keep high standards while also being a fair trade retailer that offers a broad selection of products to consumers.
+Our mission is to keep high standards while also being a fair trade retailer that offers a broad selection of products to consumers.

 In cases where some products are verified/certified and others are not, only the fair trade products that pass our requirements can be sold through Rosette.